-Volumes of frozen spiny lobster imports into China increased during COVID (4,093 tonnes with a value of USD75 million in 2019 vs 5,215 tonnes with a value of USD105 million in 2021).
+Volumes of frozen spiny lobster imports into China increased have are similar to pre-COVID levels (2022: 3,855 tonnes with a value of USD85 million compared to 2019: 3,917 tonnes with a value of USD71 million).
 While priced significantly lower than live product, this market proved relatively resilient in volume and in unit prices over the period.
-The China frozen spiny lobster market is dominated by Cuba (37% market share by volume in 2021), Brazil (22%) and India (21%).
-Australia, with a 3% market share in 2021, is also the highest value competitor in the space, with 2021 import prices averaging USD33/kg.
+The China frozen spiny lobster market in 2022 is dominated by Cuba (28% market share by volume), India (20%) and Brazil (15%).
+Australia, with a 7% market share in 2022, is also the highest value competitor in the space, with import prices averaging USD30/kg.
+Available 2023 data shows that average year-to-date unit prices are slightly lower than 2022 for all sources.